sidhu4u/Python-Programs/Basic_Programs/Readme.md

 pgm10) Python Program for How to check if a given number is Fibonacci number?

-pgm11) Python Program for n\’th multiple of a number in Fibonacci Series
+pgm11) Python Program for n'th multiple of a number in Fibonacci Series

 pgm12) Program to print ASCII Value of a character